Nitrous Oxide (Laughing Gas)

 Nitrous oxide, often called by the familiar name of “laughing gas”, is a mild anesthetic that we administer through a facemask we place over your nose.
 The mixture that hits your nostrils is actually a carefully controlled combination of nitrous oxide and oxygen intended to let you experience the effects of the gas while keeping you comfortable and safe.

 People often experience a feeling of warmth and euphoria with nitrous oxide.
-Generally, you can expect to a strong feeling of comfort accompanied by an increased sense of humor.
+Generally, you can expect to have a strong feeling of comfort accompanied by an increased sense of humor.
 Things that would normally seem mundane or boring are many times found very humorous by those who are affected by nitrous oxide.
 Our trained staff of professionals will monitor your status closely from the moment that we put the mask on, until the end of the procedure to ensure that you are safe and comfortable.

 What to Expect During Your Procedure